Enabling discovery of solar system objects in large alert data streams

 { Universit\'e Paris-Saclay, CNRS/IN2P3, IJCLab, 91405 Orsay, France \and Universit{\'e} C{\^o}te d'Azur, Observatoire de la C{\^o}te d'Azur, CNRS, Laboratoire Lagrange, France \and Institut Polytechnique des Sciences Avanc\'ees IPSA, 63 boulevard de Brandebourg, F-94200 Ivry-sur-Seine, France \and IMCCE, Observatoire de Paris, Universit\'e PSL, CNRS, Sorbonne Universit\'e, Univ.
 Lille, 77 av.
 Denfert-Rochereau, 75014 Paris, France \and Departamento de Astronomía, Universidad de Chile, Casilla 36-D, Correo Central, Santiago, Chile }

-\abstract { With the advent of large scale astronomical surveys such as the Zwicky Transient Facility (ZTF), the number of alerts generated by transient, variable and moving astronomical objects is growing rapidly, reaching millions of alerts per night.
-Concerning solar system minor planets, their identification requires linking the alerts of many observations over a potentially large period of time, leading to a very large combinatorial number. } { The goal is to identify in real time new candidates for solar system objects from massive alert data streams produced by large-scale surveys, such as the ZTF and the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST). } { Our analysis took advantage of the Fink alert broker classification capabilities to first reduce the 111,275,131 processed alerts from ZTF between November 2019 and December 2022 (755 observation nights) to only 389,530 new solar system alert candidates over the same period.
-We then implemented a linking algorithm, called Fink-FAT, to create trajectory candidates in real-time from alert data and extract orbital parameters.
-The analysis was validated on ZTF alert packets linked to confirmed solar system objects from the Minor Planet Center (MPC) database.
-Finally the results were confronted against follow-up observations. } { Between November 2019 and December 2022, Fink-FAT extracted 327 new orbits from solar system object candidates at the time of the observations, over which 65 were still unreported in the MPC database as of March 2023.
-After two late follow-up observation campaigns of six orbit candidates, four were associated to known solar system minor planets, and two still remain unknown.
-In terms of performance, Fink-FAT took under 3h to link alerts into trajectory candidates and to extract orbital elements over the three years of Fink data using a modest hardware configuration. } {Fink-FAT is deployed in the Fink broker and successfully analyzes in real time the alert data from the ZTF survey, by regularly extracting new candidates for solar system objects.
-Our tests of scalability also shown that Fink-FAT is capable of handling the even larger volume of alert data that will be sent by the Rubin Observatory's real-time difference image analysis processing. }
+\abstract { \review{With the advent of large-scale astronomical surveys, such as the Zwicky Transient Facility (ZTF) and the forthcoming Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST)}, the number of alerts generated by transient, variable, and moving astronomical objects is growing rapidly, reaching millions of alerts per night.
+Concerning the minor planets of the Solar System, their identification requires linking the alerts for many observations over a potentially lengthy period of time, leading to a very large combinatorial number. } { \review{The goal is to demonstrate how a third-party module dedicated to the identification of new minor planets of the Solar System can be integrated with the Fink alert broker real-time operations, which deals with massive alert data streams produced by large-scale surveys.} } { Our analysis takes advantage of the \review{scientific surplus brought on by the} Fink alert broker classification capabilities to first reduce the 111,275,131 processed alerts from ZTF between November 2019 and December 2022 (755 observation nights) to only 389,530 new Solar System alert candidates over the same period.
+We implemented a \review{simple, yet pedagogical} linking algorithm called Fink-FAT to create trajectory candidates in real time from alert data and extract orbital parameters.
+The analysis was validated on ZTF alert packets linked to confirmed Solar System objects from the Minor Planet Center (MPC) database.
+Finally, the \review{candidates} were confronted with follow-up observations. } { Between November 2019 and December 2022, Fink-FAT extracted 327 new orbits from candidate Solar System objects at the time of the observations, of which 65 had still remained unreported in the MPC database as of March 2023.
+After two late follow-up observation campaigns of six orbit candidates, four were associated with known minor planets of the Solar System, and two still remain unknown.
+In terms of performance, Fink-FAT took under 3h to link alerts into trajectory candidates and to extract the orbital elements over the three years of Fink data, using a modest hardware configuration. } { \review{Despite a much lower efficiency than present linking algorithms, Fink-FAT reaches a high level of purity in reconstructing orbits and it runs fast, making it suitable for the real-time discovery of new minor planets.
+Fink-FAT is deployed in the Fink broker and analyzes, in real time, the alert data from the ZTF survey by regularly extracting new candidates for Solar System objects.
+Tests of scalability also show that Fink-FAT is capable of handling the even larger volume of alert data that will be sent by the Rubin Observatory's real-time difference image analysis processing.} }

 \keywords{Surveys -- Methods: data analysis -- Minor planets, asteroids: general}